 Youth Assisting Youth is dedicated to investing in the leaders of tomorrow and transforming the lives of at-risk and newcomer youth through the power of mentorship.
-For over 40 years, we’ve paired volunteer young adult mentors aged 16-29, with youth ages 6-15 to engage in activities aimed to develop mind, body, character, and leadership skills.
-Our charity connects volunteers to enriched mentorship experiences that profoundly impact the most vulnerable youth and their families in communities across the Greater Toronto and York Region.
+For over 44 years, we’ve paired volunteer young adult mentors aged 16-29, with at-risk and newcomer youth ages 6-15 to engage in activities aimed to develop mind, body, character, and leadership skills.
+Our charity connects youth volunteers to enriching mentorship experiences that profoundly impact the most vulnerable youth and their families in communities across the City of Toronto and York Region.

 What we do matters

 When you’re young, your friends have a big influence on you.
-They have a lot of say in what music and clothing you like, the activities you do, and the choices you make.
+They have a lot of say about the choices you make, what music and clothing you like, and the activities you do.
 By harnessing the power of friendship and support, youth-to-youth peer mentoring encourages healthy lifestyles and increases resiliency for kids who need guidance and a helping hand.

-We are a Toronto and York Region non-profit providing youth mentorship programs that enable young mentors who want to transform lives and make a real difference.
+We service the City of Toronto and all communities within York Region to provide peer mentorship programs that empower young volunteer mentors who want to transform lives and make a real difference.
 They stand-up as role models, activity partners, friends, and help their mentees realize their full potential.
-Our volunteer mentors also go through their own transformations, developing leadership and social skills to become outstanding professionals and members of their communities.
+Our volunteer mentors also go through their own transformations, developing leadership abilities, critical thinking skills and social skills to become outstanding professionals and members of their communities.

-Since 1976, we have developed our youth mentorship program from helping over 30,000 kids.
+Since 1976, we have matched more than 5,000 youth in a 1:1 peer mentoring relationship.
 Our evidence-based, customized program uniquely recruits, assesses, and matches youth based on personality, interests, and location.
-We take the time to get the match right.
-We also provide on-going training, 24-hour support for our mentors, and organize monthly activities to bring our matches together.
+We take the time to get the match right, and we also provide comprehensive training, 24-hour emergency support for our youth, and organize monthly group mentoring activities to bring our youth and mentor matches together.